zarr-developers/gsoc/2022/ideas-list.md

 > Expected Outcome 🔖

-- Awkward Arrays opens the possibility of storing new data types in Zarr which would expand the user and community reach of the project.
+- Awkward Arrays open the possibility of storing new data types in Zarr which would expand the user and community reach of the project.
-- We expect from contributor, a prototype PR which could be used an initial point for development of ‘Awkward Arrays’.
+- We expect from the contributor a prototype PR which could be used as an initial point for development of an ‘Awkward Arrays’ specification.

 > Prerequisites 👍🏻